Maps

 .

-As an example, this method is useful for sending small maps directly in the body of the reply:
+As an example, this method is useful for sending small maps directly in the body of a reply:

 contract Example { // Persistent state variables fizz: map<Int, Int>; // our map